ShishirPatil/gorilla/inference/README.md

 ### Inference Gorilla locally
 Demo

 Follow the instructions below for fast, pretty, and easy set up for local inference.
-Additionally, you can refer to this [colab notebook](https://colab.research.google.com/drive/1JP_MN-J1rODo9k_-dR_9c9EnZRCfcVNe?usp=sharing) for an in-depth tutorial on how to explicitly use llama.cpp to run inference on your CPU.
+Additionally, you can refer to this [colab notebook](https://colab.research.google.com/drive/1JP_MN-J1rODo9k_-dR_9c9EnZRCfcVNe?usp=sharing) for an in-depth tutorial on how to explicitly use llama.cpp to manually quantize Gorilla models and run inference on your CPU.

 My specs, M1 Macbook Air 2020